 All recorded auditions can now be submitted to the NYOS website via Youtube.
 You do not require a Youtube account to upload an unlisted video, though you may need to create a Google account.
-Please follow the intructions within our Recording Guidelines.
+Please follow the instructions within our Recording Guidelines.

 Recordings must be of sufficient quality and must be submitted to the NYOS website NO LATER than Friday 25 October 2021.